“Why did you shoot her?”

 The prosecutor objected.
-The judge sustained the objection and ordered it kept out of the record as evidence.
+Common Pleas Court Judge Ricardo Jackson sustained the objection and ordered it kept out of the record as evidence.

 The jury found my client guilty, the first and only time I lost a trial before this judge.
 He was known for imposing the maximum sentences.
 My client got twelve years, the maximum.
 It was his first offense.